 My childhood holidays were often spent enjoying the rugged moors with my brothers and sister and the place’s folklore, fairy-tale and eccentric traditions still fill me with a childlike fascination.
+Revisiting with my trusty Marco Polo Guide, I discovered so many new things to do.
 Here are my must-see activities and adventures for your trip!

 Taste the freshest seafood.

 There’s nothing more romantic than a sunset beach barbeque.
 After the drive from London, stretch your legs and take a walk from Salcombe to North Sands (Around twenty-minutes) where you’ll find the Winking Prawn Café.
 Serving the freshest seafood alfresco—order the lobster and you won’t be disappointed—with a view of the beach, it’s the perfect way to start your trip.

 If you’d prefer to eat your oysters on the water rather than next to it, dine at River Exe Café.
 This fabulous floating restaurant is in the middle of the Exe Estuary so it’s only reachable by water taxi—or paddleboard if you’re feeling sporty.
 I wouldn’t have found this seaside hidden gem without my Marco Polo Guide and am delighted I did!